wdporter/i-am-that-vuepress/56-consciousness-arising-world-arises/readme.md

 All the universe of experience is born with the body and dies with the body; it has its beginning and end in awareness, but awareness knows no beginning, nor end.
 If you think it out carefully and brood over it for a long time, you will come to see the light of awareness in all its clarity and the world will fade out of your vision.
 It is like looking at a burning incense stick, you see the stick and the smoke first; when you notice the fiery point, you realise that it has the power to consume mountains of sticks and fill the universe with smoke.

 Timelessly the self actualises itself, without exhausting its infinite possibilities.
 In the incense stick simile the stick is the body and the smoke is the mind.
 As long as the mind is busy with its contortions, it does not perceive its own source.
-The <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span> comes and turns your attention to the spark within.
+The *Guru* comes and turns your attention to the spark within.
 By its very nature the mind is outward turned; it always tends to seek for the source of things among the things themselves; to be told to look for the source within, is, in a way, the beginning of a new life.
 Awareness takes the place of consciousness; in consciousness there is the ‘I’, who is conscious while awareness is undivided; awareness is aware of itself.
 The ‘I Am’ is a thought, while awareness is not a thought, there is no ‘I am aware’ in awareness.
 Consciousness is an attribute while awareness is not; one can be aware of being conscious, but not conscious of awareness.
 God is the totality of consciousness, but awareness is beyond all — being as well as not-being.

 **Q:**&ensp;I had started with the question about the condition of a man after death.
 When his body is destroyed, what happens to his consciousness?
 Does he carry his senses of seeing, hearing etc. along with him or does he leave them behind?
 And, if he loses his senses, what becomes to his consciousness?